 High Mix Low Volume Production

 Inzign understands that capital expenditure is a concern for medical start-ups that working towards a FDA approved scalable manufacturing process.
 Therefore, Inzign provides high mix low volume medical device manufacturing at low costs.
 This is especially useful for medical devices that have yet to be designed for manufacturing or medical devices in the prototyping stage.
 Thus, medical devices that will undergo several design changes in the design process can employ Inzign’s high mix low volume manufacturing to produce workable prototypes for testing purposes.
+The state of affairs in product design is constantly in flux and according to Titoma.com, we are in a golden age of design innovations.
+It’s important to keep up and make informed decisions.

 Keeping Up-Front Production Costs Low